Gabriella439/slides/eXchange2022/slides.md

 ## "Content-oriented" languages

-Grace as a "content-oriented" language, defined as:
+Grace is a "content-oriented" language, defined as:

 > A content-oriented language is a purely functional programming language
 > without `IO`